 When there are no cars in sight, take up the lane and give yourself plenty of room.
 This will in turn make you more visible to any car coming up from behind while giving you space.
 While riding with moving traffic, try to stay either ahead of a car or avoid their blind spot if they pull ahead.
 But not at the expense of impeding the flow of other bicyclists.

 If you’re stuck in a situation where a collision is imminent, ride into door.
-It’s better to hit something potentially soft and forgiving, rather than swerve into traffic and get plowed over by something hard.
+It’s better to hit something forgiving, rather than swerve into traffic and get plowed over by something hard.
 Hopefully it won’t ever come to that, but also respect the fact that not noticing you, doesn’t warrant getting bowled over.